oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

       ssh-keygen -t rsa

-*   Update via Gerrit settings the SSH public key to allow SSH to Gerrit
+*   Update via Gerrit settings the SSH public key to allow SSH to Gerrit - in the SSH Public Keys settings, copy and paste the contents of your public key file (typically id_rsa.pub) into the text box shown.

 #### Define Gerrit in ~/.ssh/config